-What is ML?
+What is Machine Learning?

-In Machine Learning, we feed large volumes of data to a computer algorithm that will analyze and generate data-driven decisions and recommendations.
+In Machine Learning, we feed large volumes of data to a computer algorithm that then trains on it, analyzing it to find patterns and generating data-driven decisions and recommendations.
 If there are any errors or outliers in information identified, the algorithm is structured to take this new information as an input to improve its future output for recommendations and decision making.

 What is a Machine Learning Framework?